 A Vendor Prefix is a 3 to 6 character unique abbreviation assigned to a vendor by the NYSE and is used to identify the vendor's location product detail on invoices.
 The NYSE references the Vendor Prefix at the beginning of a VAN.
-The VAN is required when submitting requests for authorization in the subscriber authorization and the data feed request websites.
+The VAN is required when submitting requests for authorization for both subscriber and datafeed requests.
 It is also referenced in the monthly inventory reports.
 Vendors should not append their NYSE assigned prefix to any VAN on any authorization requests or inventory reports.